danstevensonxyz/danstevensonxyz/content/blog/building-apis-with-express-and-axios-northcoders-week-5/index.md

 ![API model code for handling response data](/mvc-api-model.png "API model code for handling response data")

-This week was the start of the backend module of the Northcoders course, and started by picking up on some of the API work started last week.
-Rather than using the Node-native http module to build servers, we started using the Express framework, which allows for better organisation of the code into models, views and controllers (MVC) and better syntax generally.
+This week was the start of the backend module of the <a href = "https://northcoders.com/" target="_blank">Northcoders</a> course, and started by picking up on some of the API work started last week.
+Rather than using the Node-native http module to build servers, we started using the <a href = "https://expressjs.com/" target="_blank">Express framework</a>, which allows for better organisation of the code into models, views and controllers (MVC) and better syntax generally.

 Using the MVC model, the file structure roughly follows:

 app →  API router → path-specific router →  controller ←→ model

-Our app.js files were small compared to the others, and it’s main job is to initialise the server and pass requests on to the API router.
+Our `app.js` files were small compared to the others, and it’s main job is to initialise the server and pass requests on to the API router.
 One example includes just five lines of code:

     const express = require('express')